-The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 30 June 2015.
-As a result of this review the Directors have determined that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Group's business and, therefore, no change necessary to Group accounting policies.
+The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 30 June 2016.
+As a result of this review the Directors have determined that AASB 15 Revenue from contracts with Customers may have a material effect on the Company in future reporting periods.
+The Company have elected to not early adopt this Standard and Interpretation and have not quantified the material effect of application on future periods.

+Other than the above, there are no other material impact of the new and revised Standards and Interpretations on the Group and therefore no change is necessary to Group accounting policies.